janisiwa/rock-paper-scissors-seq/readme.md

 ## Rock Paper Scissors Game
-### This is a game of rock paper scissors written in Python, without using objects and separate functions.
+### This is a game of rock, paper, scissors, played by two players using command line input
+#### v1 - written in Python without using objects and separate functions.

 Here are the requirements of the game:
 <ul>